AcademySoftwareFoundation/OpenColorIO/docs/installation.rst

     $ cmake -D CMAKE_INSTALL_PREFIX=/software/ocio /source/ocio

-The last argument is the location of the OCIO source code (containng the main CMakeLists.txt file).
+The last argument is the location of the OCIO source code (containing the main CMakeLists.txt file).
 You should see something along the lines of::